 Tenerife is the largest of the Canary Islands.
 It’s very popular with sunshine-loving tourists, especially during the cold and dark winter months.
-During my trip in February I decided to look beyond beach resorts and explore its wild landscapes and see the vertigo inducing views.
+During my trip in February I decided to look beyond beach resorts.
+I opted for exploring its wild landscapes and see the vertigo inducing views.

 After few minutes of walking back to Titsa bus station I made a decision that the snow was not going to spoil my plans!
 Together with a man working at the office there, with his broken English and my basic Spanish, we came up with my new plan of reaching Teide National Park.
 It got more complex.
 It now involved two bus rides rather than one and would take me from Puerto de la Cruz to the south of Tenerife via Los Cristianos and Vilaflor.
 Oh well, at least I got a chance to see other places.